Have you decided to purchase a baby wrap but don’t know where to begin?

-- Can be used with heavier babies — it’s rated for use all the way up to 45 pounds.
+- Can be used with heavier babies — up to 45 pounds.

 - Fabric is thick and can be difficult to adjust.

-I love the UV protection the wrap affords my child, especially when swimming.
+I love the UV protection this wrap affords my child, especially when we’re swimming.
 I don’t need to worry about repeatedly pulling out the sunscreen.
 It’s also nice to know there’s one more barrier between the sun and sensitive skin — just in case I’ve missed a spot.

 Of course, this wrap isn’t only for use by the water.
 It’s great to use anywhere — all year round.

-A great feature is that there’s enough stretch to feel like this is customized to your shape.
-The stretch is only in one direction, though, so you don’t need to worry about any extra stretching or sagging.
+A bonus feature is that there’s enough stretch to feel like this is customized to your shape.
+And the stretch runs only in one direction, so you don’t need to worry about any extra stretching or sagging.